-Texas Petro Index Remains in Decline, but Rigs and Employment Have Turned the Coroner
+Texas Petro Index Remains in Decline, but Rigs and Employment Have Turned the Corner

 Click here to download news release